stnava/BasicBrainMapping/README.md

 Similar strategies may be used for brains with missing data e.g. lesions

-Both cases are illustrated in this example.
+Both cases are illustrated in this [example script](https://github.com/stnava/BasicBrainMapping/blob/master/bbm.sh).